lsst-sqre/sqr-051/index.rst

 Advantages:

-- Also provides protection against malicious JavaScript hosted by one Rubin Science Platform service.
+- Also provides protection against malicious JavaScript hosted by one Rubin Science Platform service by separating services into different JavaScript origins.
   Currently, all services are the same origin for JavaScript purposes, so malicious JavaScript hosted by any service can fool the browser into making authenticated requests to other services on behalf of the attacker.
-  Separating the services into different hostnames would bring the normal JavaScript cross-origin request policy into play, which would provide substantial protection against lateral movement between services using JavaScript (via XSS, for example).
+  Separating the services into different origins would bring the normal JavaScript cross-origin request policy into play, which would provide substantial protection against lateral movement between services using JavaScript (via CSRF, for example).
 - Separates the session cookies into separate cookies for each hostname that only work for that hostname.
 - Uses well-understood cookie properties and parallels the well-tested OAuth 2 authentication flow.
 - Doesn't require any special NGINX configuration.